-Zambia's Mwape queries VAR after semi-final exit
+Zambia call for replay of Wafcon semi-final

 Last updated on .From the section Sport Africa

-Zambia coach Bruce Mwape questioned the purpose of the video assistant referee after his side were knocked out of the Women's Africa Cup of Nations (Wafcon) by a contentious stoppage-time penalty.
+Zambia's football association (Faz) has requested a replay of its Women's Africa Cup of Nations semi-final against South Africa, citing complaints about refereeing decisions.

-The Copper Queens lost their semi-final 1-0 to South Africa on Monday after Linda Motlhalo converted from 12 yards in the 94th minute.
+The Copper Queens were beaten 1-0 on Monday after Linda Motlhalo converted a contentious 94th-minute penalty, which was awarded following a video assistant referee (VAR) check.

+Ethiopian referee Lidya Tafesse consulted her pitchside monitor and decided that Martha Tembo had fouled Jermaine Seoposenwe.

+Zambia coach Bruce Mwape queried the purpose of VAR after the match, while the country's President Hakainde Hichilema said it was a "questionable penalty".

+"We call for the penalty to be cancelled, that a replay be ordered and that the referee be barred from handling any [further] games."

+Faz general secretary Adrian Kashala added that Zambia had also "noted with great concern the poor officiating that characterised the tournament".

-The spot-kick was awarded when Martha Tembo was adjudged to have fouled Jermaine Seoposenwe, and Mwape says the VAR decision was harsh on his frustrated side.
+Mwape was "very disappointed with the way the penalty was given" and that the VAR decision was harsh on his frustrated players.

-"I'm actually very disappointed with the way the penalty was given," he told BBC Sport Africa.

-"In the future, people will start saying it will be pointless to have referees if the cameras can decide.
+"In the future, people will start saying it will be pointless to have referees if the cameras can decide," he told BBC Sport Africa.

 "They should just be firm, because it's high time the referees improved in terms of officiating games."

-Meanwhile, Nigeria goalkeeper Chiamaka Nnadozie was also critical of the officiating as the Super Falcons had two players sent off - both after the intervention of VAR - in their last four defeat on penalties by Morocco.
+Meanwhile, Nigeria goalkeeper Chiamaka Nnadozie was also critical of the officiating as the Super Falcons had two players sent off - both after the intervention of VAR - in their last-four defeat on penalties by Morocco.

-"The officiating was not really okay," she said.
+"The officiating was not really OK," she said.

 Nnadozie also claimed Moroccan fans "did everything to distract" her side, with Nigerian players targeted by laser pens during their shootout.